Be Like the Sons of Issachar Who Understood the Times

 Acts 2:17-18 (quoting Joel 2:28-32)

-Though some people believe that these displays of God’s power and authority were only for a dispensation in time, long enough for the Holy Spirit to lead the disciples into the truth and preserve it in what we now call the New Testament, I don’t see evidence of that in the New Testament itself.
-I think we should expect God to work through people today through prophecy, visions and dreams, and I believe He does!
+Some people believe that these displays of God’s power and authority were only for a dispensation in time long enough for the Holy Spirit to lead the disciples into truth and preserve it in what we now call the New Testament.
+I don’t see evidence of that in the New Testament itself.
+I think we should expect God to work through people today through prophecy, visions, and dreams, and I believe He does.

-We, in the west, are not very open to God working that way.
+We, in the west, are not very open to God working in that way.
 We have staked out our position on the embankment of reason, logic, and “sound doctrine”.
-We are quite uncomfortable with the “messiness” of experiential phenomena like prophecy, visions and dreams.
+We are quite uncomfortable with the “messiness” of experiential phenomena like prophecy, visions, and dreams.

 Yet, outside our western sanctuaries and cloistered halls of learning, these phenomena are regular experiences of Christian life.
 People who have done short-term or long-term missions often encounter these phenomena in places where people are not presumptively skeptical of what God can do.